fred1895/spring-angular-clientes_project/README.md

 # spring-angular-clientes_project
-A project in Spring Boot to practice Rest Apo.
+A project in Spring Boot to practice Rest Api.